trixi-framework/HOHQMesh.jl/docs/src/HQMTool.md

 Curves can be added at any time.
 The background grid can be added any time to the project.
 A mesh is usually generated after the model (curves) and background grid are completed.

-To generate a mesh using HQMTool you
+To generate a mesh interactively you

 1. Create a project with a user given `projectName` and `folder` where any generated files are to be saved